Diamond Fundamentals Mini Course

 Around 1998, the prominent NGO Global Witness published A Rough Trade, a report on conflict diamonds and the Angolan civil war.
 Soon after, the United Nations passed a Security Council Resolution condemning the Angolan political faction UNITA for using diamonds to fund its civil war.

-In 2000, the diamond producing countries of southern Africa meet in Kimberley, South Africa to address the conflict diamonds issue.
+In 2000, southern African diamond-producing countries meet in Kimberley, South Africa to address the conflict diamonds issue.
 (This is the location of the famous Kimberley diamond mine, also known as the Big Hole).
-That same year, the World Diamond Congress in Belgium called for the creation of an international certification scheme…
+That same year, the World Diamond Congress in Belgium called for the creation of an international certification scheme to regulate diamond…

 International Gem Society